Tachyon-Sonics/Modula2Java17/README.md

 - **Modula2Java17-Tests**: automated tests (JUnit 4)

+## Version history

+### 0.9.0

+Initial release

+### In progress

+- Data models to control how Modula-2 types are mapped to Java types
+- Implemented `BITSET` properly
+- More accurate unsigned types handling
+- Various bugfixes
+- Preserve and convert Modula-2 comments into Java comments

 ## Limitations

 - Imports using the `FROM <module> IMPORT ...` syntax should work well.
 Imports using `IMPORT <module>` are not well tested as I never used them. `EXPORT` keyword (in `EXPORT QUALIFIED` for instance) is not supported.